Did you know that besides the CFA program, CFA Institute also offers CFA Investment Foundations program?

 What is the CFA Investment Foundations Program?

-The CFA Investment Foundations Program is a free, fully-online certificate program.
+The CFA Investment Foundations Certificate is a self paced, online certificate program.
 It covers the essentials of finance, ethics, and investment roles, providing a clear understanding of the global investment industry.

 The Investment Foundations Program is targeted at anyone who works in association with the finance industry, who wants to better understand the investment management industry.